shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

     ![](../media/lab-04/fa-20.png)

-7. From the sign in dialog box, select the **user account** you have been using for these labs. **Note:** Your account will be different than the screenshot below.
+7. From the sign-in dialog box, select the **user account** you have been using for these labs. **Note:** Your account will be different than the screenshot below.

     ![](../media/lab-04/image085.png)